Biology Letters ECR Competition

 With this in mind, in 2022, Biology Letters launched their inaugural Early Career Researcher Competition aimed at early career researchers.
 The overall winner of the best published research article receives £1000 and the two runners-up receive £500 each (or currency equivalent).
 We hope the prizes are particularly helpful for supporting the recipients’ continued excellence in their field.

-Do you want to submit an article to be considered for the Biology Letters Early Career Researcher Competition, or encourage a colleague to enter?
-The competition is open for entries until 30 April 2024.
-Check out the terms and conditions of the competition, including eligibility and how to enter.
+The 2024 competition is now closed for entries.
+Please check our website later this year for information on the finalists.
+Do you want to enter the competition in 2025?
+Check out the terms and conditions, including eligibility and how to enter.
 If you have any questions, please contact the editorial office (biologyletters@royalsociety.org) at any time.

 2023 Prize – articles, winner and runners-up